Alex Chisholm: Permanent secretary roles

 Chisholm was appointed as permanent secretary to the Department of Energy and Climate Change (DECC) in 2016, and continued as permanent secretary for the Department for Business, Energy and Industrial Strategy (BEIS) after it was created nine days later in September 2016 by merging DECC and the Department for Business, Innovation and Skills.
-His appointment was criticised by Stephen Fitzpatrick, the founder of OVO Energy, who said that a CMA inquiry into the energy industry that was run while he was chair was "subjected to lobbying from the big six" that resulted in reforms that The Times described as "watered down".
+His appointment was criticised by OVO Energy founder Stephen Fitzpatrick who said that a CMA inquiry into the energy industry that was run while he was chief executive was "subjected to lobbying from the big six" that resulted in reforms that The Times described as "watered down".
 The review opposed the introduction of energy price caps, which BEIS introduced in 2019 while Chisholm was its permanent secretary.
+In November 2024 he was questioned by the Post Office Horizon IT Inquiry on his role in resolving the litigation with subpostmasters while at the Department.

 In April 2020 he was appointed as chief operating officer of the civil service and Cabinet Office Permanent Secretary, succeeding John Manzoni who had served as chief executive of the civil service and Cabinet Office Permanent Secretary.
 The role, as the civil service's "second in command", includes leading reform of the civil service and advising on the COVID-19 pandemic.
 He began the new role on 14 April 2020.
+In February 2024 it was announced that Chisholm would be succeeded by Cat Little.

+Chisholm was appointed Knight Commander of the Order of the Bath (KCB) in the 2023 Birthday Honours for public service.

 Personal life

-Chisholm married Eliza Pakenham, daughter of Thomas Pakenham and granddaughter of Frank Pakenham, 7th Earl of Longford, in 1993.
+Chisholm married Eliza Pakenham, daughter of Thomas Pakenham and granddaughter of the 7th Earl of Longford (Frank Longford), in 1993.
 They have three sons and live in London.
 He has been a trustee of Breadline Africa, an international charity, since 2003, and served as its deputy chair.